-A party to a commercial dispute can withhold from disclosing documents relating to advice given by lawyers or prepared in contemplation of litigation as such documents are protected by professional secret.
+A party to a commercial dispute can withhold from disclosing documents relating to advice given by lawyers or prepared in contemplation of litigation, as such documents are protected as professional secrets.

-Documents produced in the course or settlement negotiations or attempts may be protected from being used as evidence in court when the settlement attempts were conducted under the specific procedures provided for in local laws or during the mediation hearing that most take place in all commercial matters in Mexico.
+Documents produced in the course of settlement negotiations or attempts may be protected from being used as evidence in court when the settlement attempts were conducted under the specific procedures provided for in local laws or during mediation hearings, which take place in all commercial matters in Mexico.
 If the relevant document is not protected under the applicable procedures, the court may order the party in its possession to disclose it.